JeremyPouyet/CTemplateList/README.md

    LIST_DEL_AT(t_foo)(&my_list, 0);
 }
 ```
-See list.h to to know all the functions.
+See includes/list.h to know all available functions.

-See main.c for a functional example.
+See srcs/main.c for a functional example.

 ####Contact :

-If you find bug or have optimization ideas, contact me at jeremy.pouyet@epitech.eu
+If you find a bug or have optimization ideas, contact me at jeremy.pouyet@epitech.eu